 Barbara is Executive Dean for the Faculty of Business, Education, Law and Arts at the University of Southern Queensland.
 For eighteen years she has been involved in teaching and academic professional development in higher education.
 Her background is in science education and educational psychology, and her fields of expertise include learning; generic skill development; university change management; and teacher professional development.
 Her PhD study was on student learning and she is widely published in learning and teaching.

 Professor Julian Meyrick

-Julian is Strategic Professor of Creative Arts at Flinders University.
+Julian is a Professor in the School of Humanities, Languages and Social Science at Griffith University.
 He is a theatre historian and cultural policy analyst, as well as an award-winning theatre director.
 Previously he was Associate Director and Literary Advisor at Melbourne Theatre Company, where he was responsible for establishing Hard Lines, a new play development programme.
 He has published widely on the Australian theatre, culture, and cultural policy.
-He is currently Chief Investigator on two ARC Linkage Projects: AusStage Phase 5 (LE140100024) and Laboratory Adeclaide: Accounting for Culture’s Value in the Arts, Cultural Organisations and Events (LP140100802).
+He is currently Chief Investigator on two ARC Linkage Projects: AusStage Phase 5 (LE140100024) and Laboratory Adelaide: Accounting for Culture’s Value in the Arts, Cultural Organisations and Events (LP140100802).
 Julian is Artistic Counsel for the State Theatre Company of South Australia and a member of the Currency House editorial board.
 The Retreat of Our National Drama, his second Currency House Platform Paper, was published in 2014.